davide2894/a-loaf-of-code/_posts/2018-12-31-how-to-make-a-dragon-ball-based-memory-game-part-2.md

 ```javascript
 var cards = container.getElementsByClassName('card');
 ```
 To implement shuffling, we need these cards in an array. `var cards` is not an array at the moment.
 Instead, it is a **[NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList)**, a collection of `DOM elements`.
-This means we need to convert this NodeList to an array.
+This means we need to **convert this NodeList to an array**.
 We can do it with a function.

 ```javascript
 function nodeListToArray(nodeList) {